Mastodon Follow

 Pod management

-The central resource created by the controller is a stateful set with the same name as the VM (metadata.name).
-Its number of replicas is set to 1 if spec.vm.state is “Running” (default is “Stopped” which sets replicas to 0).
+The central resource created by the controller is a Pod with the same name as the VM (metadata.name).
+The pod is created only if spec.vm.state is “Running” (default is “Stopped” which deletes the pod)1.

 Property spec.guestShutdownStops (since 2.2.0) controls the effect of a shutdown initiated by the guest.
-If set to false (default) a new pod is automatically created by the stateful set controller and the VM thus restarted.
-If set to true, the runner sets spec.vm.state to “Stopped” before terminating and by this prevents the creation of a new pod.
+If set to false (default) the pod and thus the VM is automatically restarted.
+If set to true, the VM’s state is set to “Stopped” when the VM terminates and the pod is deleted.

 Defining the basics